Skip to main contentSkip to main navigationSkip to footer content

 9:00 a.m. - Meet and Greet

-9:15 a.m. - Masterclasses led by Brass Abbey and SUNY Schenectady Faculty Members
+9:10 a.m. - Warm-up sessions and Masterclasses led by SUNY Schenectady Brass Faculty Members

-1:15 p.m. - Lecture on repairs and ultrasonic cleanings by Chris Cromer
+1:30 p.m.- Lecture on repairs and ultrasonic cleanings by Chris Cromer from A Minor Tune Up

 Register for Brass Day